 Fort Lauderdale’s growth coincided with the widespread use of asbestos in construction and other industries.
 Many residents now have the help of an experienced Fort Lauderdale mesothelioma lawyer they developed asbestos-related illnesses such as asbestosis and malignant mesothelioma.

-If you or someone you love have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+If you have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Naval Air Station Fort Lauderdale

 World War II resulted in the development of many new military installations, including in Fort Lauderdale.
 South Florida’s location on the Atlantic coast and year-round warm weather it ideal for the military.
 Naval Air Station (NAS) Fort Lauderdale provided aviation training for Navy pilots and crewmen.

 - Naval Air Station Boat Facility